mattermost/docs/source/install/smtp-email-setup.rst

 ..  _smtp-email-setup:

-SMTP Email Setup
+SMTP email set up
 ================

 To run in production, Mattermost requires SMTP email to be enabled for email notifications and password reset for systems using email-based authentication.

-How to Enable Email
+How to enable email
 -------------------

 To enable email, configure an SMTP email service as follows:

-1. **Set up an SMTP email sending service** (if you don't yet have an SMTP service with credentials)
+1. **Set up an SMTP email sending service** (if you don't yet have an SMTP service with credentials).

    * Any SMTP email service can be used, you just need the following
       information: ``Server Name``, ``Port``, ``SMTP Username``, and